 All expenditure included in the Financial Activity Statement are incurred in accordance with the provisions of the 2014-15 Adopted Budget or have been authorised in advance by Council where applicable.

-That Council NOTES the Financial Activity Statement for the period ended 30 September 2014 forming Attachment 1 to this Report.
+MOVED Cr Hollywood, SECONDED Cr Norman that Council NOTES the Financial Activity Statement for the period ended 30 September 2014 forming Attachment 1 to Report CJ217-11/14.